 For example, promoting a healthy, balanced diet and regular exercise will improve your dog’s overall health.

-Moreover, proper annual screenings by a veterinarian can rule out any problems before they advance.
+Moreover, proper annual screenings by a vet can rule out any problems before they advance.

 Are Chocolate Labradoodle’s Hypoallergenic?